girisukinkar/Frontend/course progress.md

 ## 27 Sep 2020 Episode 40 and 41

     completed cards and discovered when using clip-path the overflow property on the parent element does not work

+## 11 Oct 2020 Episode 42 43 44

+    learned we can use translate instead of padding and margins all the time and object-fit to cover the whole area